tom-howard/ros/docs/others/amr31001/lab2.md

     1. Manually vary the alignment of the robot and the wall and observe how the information that is being printed to the terminal changes as you do so.

         !!! note "Question"
-            The node will tell you if it thinks the robot needs to turn right or left in order to improve its current alignment with the wall.
-Is it making the correct decision?
+            The node will tell you if it thinks the robot needs to turn right or left in order to improve its current alignment with the wall. **Is it making the correct decision?**

-    1. Currently, all velocity parameters inside the `while` loop are set to zero.
+    1. Currently, all velocity parameters inside the `#!python while()` loop are set to zero.
         * You'll need to set a constant *linear* velocity, so that the robot is always moving forwards.
 Set an appropriate value for this now, by editing the line that currently reads:

             ```python